flapjacksauce/learn_Git/bash_cleaner/README.md

 2. Output History

-    If you wish to have verbose History output.
+    If you wish to have verbose output.
-    > In the script there is a commented section
+    > In the script, there is a commented section.
-    > Removing the commented out portion will activate verbose output
+    > Removing the commented out portion will activate verbose output.
     * Default (off)
     * Verbose History output  (listed by index)
 	> (may be a lengthy list depending on your bash command history)

+	Otherwise the native command will do just fine:

+    ```sh
+	history
+    ```

 ## Bash Cleaner

 * https://github.com/flapjacksauce/learn_Git/blob/main/bash_cleaner/bash_cleaner.py